icculus/manymouse/README.txt

    recommend using SDL's "windib" target in the meantime to avoid this problem.

- - (XInput code isn't finished yet, but in the future this note will be true.)
-   On Unix systems, we try to use the XInput extension if possible...currently most users (XFree86/x.org X server) will not find this useful, since XInput is either not included or not configured properly.
-In the short term, most Linux users should favor the evdev target, below.
-For now, the XInput target will refuse to work unless it sees more than one mouse, since in those cases, the system is possibly misconfigured.
-XInput currently doesn't support hotplugging, although the x.org people are planning to extend the spec to support this.
-If you want to use the XInput target, make sure you link with "-ldl", since we use dlopen() to find the X11/XInput libraries.
+ - On Unix systems, we try to use the XInput2 extension if possible.
-   You do not have to link against Xlib directly, and ManyMouse will fail gracefully (reporting no mice in the ManyMouse XInput driver) if the libraries don't exist on the end user's system.
-Naturally, you'll need the X11 headers on your system.
-You can build with SUPPORT_XINPUT defined to zero to disable XInput support.
+   ManyMouse will try to fallback to other approaches if there is no X server available or the X server doesn't support XInput2.
+If you want to use the XInput2 target, make sure you link with "-ldl", since we use dlopen() to find the X11/XInput2 libraries.
+You do not have to link against Xlib directly, and ManyMouse will fail gracefully (reporting no mice in the ManyMouse XInput2 driver) if the libraries don't exist on the end user's system.
+Naturally, you'll need the X11 headers on your system (on Ubuntu, you would want to apt-get install libxi-dev).
+You can build with SUPPORT_XINPUT2 defined to zero to disable XInput2 support completely.
+   Please note that the XInput2 target does not need your app to supply an X11 window.
+The test_manymouse_stdio app works with this target, so long as the X server is running.
+Please note that you should NOT grab the mouse in your app, though, as it will prevent XInput2 from supplying mouse events.

- - On Linux, we first try to use the /dev/input/event* devices; this means that ManyMouse can function with or without an X server.
-Please note that the next major release of x.org's X server will grab the devices at the kernel level, and will make this interface useless...eventually, their XInput implementation will implement hotplugging and such, making it the favorable ManyMouse target for most Linux users.
+ - On Linux, we can try to use the /dev/input/event* devices; this means that ManyMouse can function with or without an X server.
+Please note that modern Linux systems only allow root access to these devices.
+Most users will want XInput2, but this can be used if the device permissions allow.

+ - There (currently) exists a class of users that have Linux systems with evdev device nodes forbidden to all but the root user, and no XInput2 support.
+These users are out of luck; they should either force the permissions on /dev/input/events/*, or upgrade their X server.
+This is a problem that will solve itself with time.

  - On Mac OS X, we use IOKit's HID Manager API, which means you can use this C-callable library from Cocoa, Carbon, and generic Unix applications, with